 - Salted Butter.
 I’m not a fan of using unsalted butter in shortbread – I really think you need the salt to give the shortbread a “lift” in taste.

-(Ingredient amounts and detailed instructions are in the recipe card at the bottom of this post!)
+Ingredient amounts and detailed instructions are in the printable recipe card at the bottom of this post!

-- Place the flour, sugar, rice flour or cornflour and a pinch of salt in a large bowl.
+Step one – place the flour, sugar, rice flour or cornflour and a pinch of salt in a large bowl.

-- Place the dough in a greased and lined 23cm Square tin.
-Using your hands, press the dough into the tin, trying to make it as even as possible.
+Step two – place the dough in a greased and lined 23cm Square tin.
+Using your hands or the back of a large spoon, press the dough into the tin, trying to make it as even as possible.

-- Using the tip of a sharp knife, lightly mark out 20 squares of shortbread, then using a fork, prick the dough all over, making sure you go right through the dough.
+Step three – using the tip of a sharp knife, lightly mark out 20 squares of shortbread, then using a fork, prick the dough all over, making sure you go right through the dough.

-- Bake for 35-40 minutes or until the shortbread is beginning to turn a very pale golden around the edges.
+Step four – bake at 160C/140Fan/320F for 35-40 minutes or until the shortbread is beginning to turn a very pale golden around the edges.
 When it’s ready, you will smell it!

-- Remove the shortbread from the oven and sprinkle with caster (superfine) sugar.
-Leave the shortbread in the tin – if you attempt to remove it it will Crumble and break into small pieces.
+Step five – remove the shortbread from the oven and sprinkle with caster (superfine) sugar.
+Leave the shortbread in the tin while it is still hot – if you attempt to remove it now, it will crumble and break into small pieces.

 Variations